credativ/plutono/docs/sources/permissions/organization_roles.md

 - Cannot access Explore.
 - Cannot manage other organizations, users, and teams.

-This role can be changed with the Grafana server setting [viewers_can_edit]({{< relref "../administration/configuration.md#viewers-can-edit" >}}).
+This role can be changed with the Plutono server setting [viewers_can_edit]({{< relref "../administration/configuration.md#viewers-can-edit" >}}).
 If you set this to `true`, then users with the Viewer role can:
 - Make transient dashboard edits, meaning they can modify panels and queries but not save the changes or create new dashboards.
 - Access and use [Explore]({{< relref "../explore/_index.md" >}}).

-This is especially useful for public Grafana installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.
+This is especially useful for public Plutono installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.